 Legal Firearms – Centerfire rifles of .25 caliber or larger are legal for elk and moose.
 Centerfire rifles of .50 caliber or larger using smokeless powder are prohibited.
-Muzzleloading rifles or single shot muzzleloader pistols of .50 caliber or larger are legal for all three species.
+Muzzleloading rifles or single shot muzzleloader pistols of .50 caliber or larger are legal.
 Rifles must have a minimum barrel length of 16 inches.
 Rifled slugs of 20 gauge or larger are legal for shotguns.

 Minimum barrel length for shotguns is 18 inches.
 Handgun (pistol, revolver or single shot) cartridge cases under .40 caliber must be at least 1.285 inches in length and bullets must be at least .257 inches in diameter.
 Handgun cartridge cases of .40 caliber or larger must be at least .992 inches in length.
 In addition, any handgun designed to fire a legal rifle cartridge is legal.
 Fully automatic firearms, full metal jacketed bullets which are nonexpanding, and altered projectiles are prohibited.